My Journey with the ZSA Voyager and Colemak DH

 Alice vs Split Keyboard

-The key force can be changed on any mechanical keyboard by getting low actuation force switches, I would say that any switch with actuation force of 35g or less is a lot better than your Macbook keyboard.
+The key force can be changed on any mechanical keyboard by getting low actuation force switches, I would say that any switch with actuation force of 35g or less is a lot better than your MacBook keyboard.

-You probably don't have issues with any of these unless you already have RSI, so the fist advice is don't get RSI.
+You probably don't have issues with any of these unless you already have RSI, so the first advice is don't get RSI.
 By investing into ergonomic devices the chance of getting RSI should be reduced.

 Ergonomic Challenges and Was it Worth it?

 Every ergonomic change can bring new problems, such as when moving to a vertical mouse your hand is just pressured in different places and it gets trickier to support your wrist, you also cannot swap arms and generally having the possibility to vary your arm position throughout the day should be best.
+Out of curiosity I am tempted to try a trackball that would work for both left and right hands at some point in the future.